locnho/AqualinkD/README.md

 # ToDo (future release)
 * Create iAqualink Touch Simulator
 * AqualinkD to self configure.
 (Done for ID's, need to do for Panel type/size)
+* Support for (non Jandy) external ORP and Ph sensors

 <!--